-- 143. Nominations of candidates for electoral districts-(1) Any person qualified under this Act may, with his or her consent, be nominated as a candidate for election for any electoral district (hereinafter referred to as a constituency candidate), by not less than 2 registered electors of that district, by a nomination paper in form 9. - (2) Consent to the nomination of any person shall, subject to subsection (3) of this section, be given by that person in writing or, where the Returning Officer has facilities for the receipt of facsimile transmissions, by facsimile transmission, but such consent need not be given at the time when the nomination paper is lodged. - (3) Where any person is for the time being outside New Zealand, his or her consent, for the purposes of subsection (2) of this section, may be signified to the Returning Officer in any manner approved by the Chief Electoral Officer. - (4) Every nomination paper and every consent shall be lodged with or given to the Returning Officer for the district not later than noon on nomination day.
-The Returning Officer shall give a receipt in writing for every nomination accepted by him or her. - (5) Each constituency candidate shall be nominated by a separate nomination paper in such manner as, in the opinion of the Returning Officer, is sufficient to identify the constituency candidate. - (6) Every constituency candidate shall ensure that the name or names shown on the nomination paper as the name or names to be used on the ballot paper are short enough to fit on the ballot paper. - (7) No elector may nominate more than one constituency candidate. - (8) Any registered elector of the district may inspect any nomination paper or consent at the Returning Officer's office without payment at any time when the office is open for the transaction of business.
+143. Nominations of candidates for electoral districts-(1) Any person qualified under this Act may, with his or her consent, be nominated as a candidate for election for any electoral district (hereinafter referred to as a constituency candidate), by not less than 2 registered electors of that district, by a nomination paper in form 9.

+(2) Consent to the nomination of any person shall, subject to subsection (3) of this section, be given by that person in writing or, where the Returning Officer has facilities for the receipt of facsimile transmissions, by facsimile transmission, but such consent need not be given at the time when the nomination paper is lodged.

+(3) Where any person is for the time being outside New Zealand, his or her consent, for the purposes of subsection (2) of this section, may be signified to the Returning Officer in any manner approved by the Chief Electoral Officer.

+[(3A) Where a nomination paper is lodged with the Returning Officer under subsection (1) of this section in respect of a candidate for a political party which is not registered under Part IV of this Act and which has a logo registered under section 67A of this Act, a copy of the logo so registered may be submitted to the Returning Officer for inclusion on the ballot paper in accordance with section 150(13) of this Act.]

+[(4) Every nomination paper and every consent and every logo submitted under subsection (3A) of this section for inclusion on the ballot paper shall be lodged with or given to the Returning Officer for the district not later than noon on nomination day.
+The Returning Officer shall give a receipt in writing for every nomination accepted by him or her.]

+(5) Each constituency candidate shall be nominated by a separate nomination paper in such manner as, in the opinion of the Returning Officer, is sufficient to identify the constituency candidate.

+(6) Every constituency candidate shall ensure that the name or names shown on the nomination paper as the name or names to be used on the ballot paper are short enough to fit on the ballot paper.

+(7) No elector may nominate more than one constituency candidate.

+(8) Any registered elector of the district may inspect any nomination paper or consent at the Returning Officer's office without payment at any time when the office is open for the transaction of business.